ITI teams up with Thalamus Irwine to participate in NDHM, health projects | Business

-State-owned technology firm ITI Ltd on Thursday said it along with domestic start-up Thalamus Irwine will jointly bid for health projects, including the National Digital Health Mission, to deploy artificial intelligence-enabled solution for digital health record system.
+State-owned technology firm ITI Ltd along with domestic startup Thalamus Irwine will jointly bid for health projects, including the National Digital Health Mission, to deploy artificial intelligence-enabled solutions for digital health record system.

-ITI Ltd with Thalamus Irwine conducted a live demonstration of Garuda Blockchain Platform at Vidya Ankur Basti Vikas Kendra, run by Agnel Charities, to test COVID-19 patients.
+ITI Ltd and Thalamus Irwine conducted a live demonstration of Garuda Blockchain Platform at Vidya Ankur Basti Vikas Kendra, run by Agnel Charities, to test COVID-19 patients.

 ''ITI's partnership with Garuda has allowed us to bring blockchain technology to the forefront of the healthcare ecosystem.